 This type of inflammation can affect your shoulders, knees, elbows, or hips.
 Less commonly, you could develop bursitis in your toes or Achilles tendons.

 What Causes Bursitis?

 Bursitis often occurs as a result of repetitive motion.
 For example, if you play tennis or baseball, the constant throwing motions could lead to bursitis in your shoulder.
 If your job entails kneeling to work on carpet, you face a higher risk of developing inflammation in your knees.
-Other causes of this condition include trauma to the joint, infection, and preexisting rheumatoid conditions.
+Other causes of this condition include trauma to the joint, infection, and preexisting rheumatoid conditions, including rheumatoid arthritis.
 You also face a higher risk of bursitis after age 40, since your joints will weaken and wear down over time.